Donna Riley: Beliefs

 Riley has criticized the concept of rigor in engineering because "its sexual connotations and links to masculinity in particular are undeniable".

 Major publications

-Riley has published 2 books; Engineering and Social Justice (2008), and Engineering Thermodynamics and 21st century energy problems (2011).
+Dr. Riley has published 2 books; Engineering and Social Justice (2008), and Engineering Thermodynamics and 21st century energy problems (2011).
 Engineering and social justice is a book aimed at introducing engineers to social justice theories and practices, and how engineering intersects with science and technology studies.
 Engineering Thermodynamics and 21st-century energy problems is meant to serve as a companion book to other thermodynamics textbooks and aims to place thermodynamics and its applications in a broader social context.

+Dr. Riley is also published in the Journal of Women and Minorities in Science and Engineering, NWSA Journal, and Engineering Studies.
+Her articles explore authority in the classroom, feminism in engineering, and the role of rigor in shaping culture in STEM fields.